Magento 2 Web Analytics: Select the Right Tracking Stack

 This is where low-level user analysis helps.
 You may see someone enter their first and last name, then abandon the form at a specific field.
 What is wrong with it?
 You investigate and fix it.

 You keep going deeper.
 Suppose Mixpanel gives you a very detailed view of your funnel: how many users viewed a product, how many added it to the cart, how many reached checkout, and how many purchased.
-You consider which stage you can improve, then bring in in-page analytics to understand what to change.
+You consider which stage you can improve, then bring in page-level analytics to understand what to change.

 Even if your store is still small and you know sales should be higher, you may have tried everything and still cannot find the reason.
 In-page analysis can provide the answer.